Teddy Williams (rugby union)

-Teddy Williams (born 18 October 2000) is a Welsh rugby union player, currently playing for Pro14 side Cardiff Rugby.
-His preferred position is lock or flanker.
+Teddy Williams (born 18 October 2000) is a Welsh professional rugby union player who plays as a lock for United Rugby Championship club Cardiff and the Wales national team.

 Club career

 Williams signed his first professional contract for Cardiff in September 2020.
 He made his Cardiff debut in Round 6 of the 2020–21 Pro14 against Benetton.

-In an interview on the Cardiff Rugby Instagram page in 2022 he revealed that his parents had named him after popular 80s animatronic bear Teddy Ruxpin.
+Ahead of the 2023–24 United Rugby Championship Williams signed a contract extension with Cardiff.

 International career

 Williams has represented Wales as a U18 and U20 international.

 Williams was called into the Wales national rugby union team squad for the first time in January 2023.

+Williams was named in the training squad for the 2023 Rugby World Cup.
+Williams made his debut on 19 August 2023, coming off the bench against South Africa in the 2023 Rugby World Cup warm-up matches, and received a yellow card.
+Williams was not named in the final World Cup squad.

+Williams came off the bench for Wales in an uncapped match against the Barbarians on 4 November 2023.

 Personal life

 Williams is the son of Welsh international Owain Williams, and nephew of Gareth Williams.